syncfusion-content/uwp-docs/uwp/Tile-View/Re-ordering-and-orientation.md

 ---
 layout: post
-title: Re-ordering and orientation of SfTileView control for UWP
+title: Re-ordering and Orientation in UWP Tile View control | Syncfusion
-description: Re-ordering and orientation of SfTileView control for UWP
+description: Learn here all about Re-ordering and Orientation support in Syncfusion UWP Tile View (SfTileView) control and more.
 platform: uwp
 control: SfTileView
 documentation: ug
 ---

-# Re-ordering and Orientation
+# Re-ordering and Orientation in UWP Tile View (SfTileView)

 ## Reordering through touch